 That letter sums up why I do what I do.
 I love interviewing people, researching all things related to health and wellness and sharing information that might make a difference in someone’s life.

 I left the hospital to attend St. Joseph’s College in Standish.
-After I got my BA, I lived and worked for a few months in France and then backpacked throughout Italy, Greece and Israel.
+After I got my bachelor’s degree, I lived and worked for a few months in France and then backpacked throughout Italy, Greece and Israel.
 That experience taught me I could do anything I put my mind to.

 A year later another opportunity presented itself when WCSH-TV had an opening for a reporter.
 I thought it would be great fun, so auditioned and got the job.
 It was beyond great fun, as well as fulfilling.